SimonJMurphy/smurfmeister.github.com/research/index.markdown

 * Investigating the chemically peculiar stars in and around the delta Scuti instability strip;
 * Developing the MK process for spectral classification;
 * Case studies of individual delta Scuti stars; and
-* Extending the number of known &lambda Bootis stars.
+* Extending the number of known &lambda; Bootis stars.
 =--

 You may also like to take a look at the video of a [public talk](http://vimeo.com/68289086) I gave in May 2013, or this short (300-word) [research summary](/images/research_summary.pdf).